steven-wang70/machine-learning/README.md

 In the Steeldefect, there are samples of how to create segmentation models and YOLO models using pretrained backbone models such as resnet34 and vgg19.
 And there is also a sample of how to create python package to be shared with both local training and GCP cloud training.

+COULD NOT guarantee every part works.
+Some code is broken while I was focusing on another part.

 I will add my work little by little to this repository, plus some research work.